Screen Sync For Android OS Devices

 -

-Screens are placed in the correct Sync Group
+Screens are placed in the correct sync group.

 - Verify that the date and time settings on your hardware are consistent across all media players and System on Chip (SoC) screens.